Yaaaaaaassica/flink/docs/README.md

 ```

 It takes a few moment to build the image for the first time, but will be a second from the second time.
-The run.sh command brings you in a bash session where you run the `./build_docs.sh` script mentioned above.
+The run.sh command brings you in a bash session where you can run following doc commands.

 # Build